Ready for your next lesson?

 Now that you have a basic outline, you may be asking yourself what style to use.
 Should you be formal?
 Clever?
 Should you evoke emotions?

 The answer to all of those questions is simple: be direct.
-Don’t paint a story; don’t talk about company culture.
-The reader reached the lander with one question on their mind: “What can you do for me?”
+Don’t paint a large picture; don’t talk about company culture.
+The reader reached the landing page with one question on their mind: “What can you do for me?”

 “Our software generates email templates and segments your contact list into separate groups.
 You have the option to tweak messages and set a timetable.
 Afterward, the software automatically sends emails to the targeted groups according to schedule.”

-That’s a good example of what NOT to write in a landing page.
-It only presented what the software can do, not how it will help.
-Here’s a better example:
+That’s a good example of what NOT to write on a landing page.
+It only presented what the software can do, NOT how it will help.

 “With our software, you’ll no longer lose hours on end writing emails.
 You just pick a template, personalize it and choose the target.
 The software will send all your emails on time and you are free to focus on more pressing matters.”

-You see the difference?
-It’s about focusing on the pains and goals of the audience.
+Can you see the difference?
+The copy is much better here because it’s focusing on the pains and goals of the audience.
 People don’t want fancy software; they want to save time, to have easier jobs.

 Kissmetrics know this and they show it on their landing pages.Anything besides advantages and functionality will hurt your message.
 Leave the banter for your blog.
-Landers cut to the chase.
+Landing pages cut to the chase.